 Credit risk is the risk of loss associated with a counterparty's inability to fulfill its payment obligations.
-The Company's credit risk is primarily attributable to cash and cash equivalents and trade and other receivables.
+The Company's credit risk is primarily attributable to cash and cash equivalents, due from related parties and trade and other receivables.
 Cash and cash equivalents are held with select major Canadian chartered banks.
 Trade and other receivables consist of sales taxes receivable from government authorities in Canada.
-The Company does not have significant concentration risk from cash and cash equivalents and trade and other receivables.
+The Company does not have significant concentration risk from cash and cash equivalents, due from related parties and trade and other receivables.